Skip to main content

 NameDisplay NameDescription

 templateTemplateInput parameter.
-Create a prompt template with dynamic variables ({VARIABLE_NAME}).
+Create a prompt template with dynamic variables in curly braces, such as {VARIABLE_NAME}.

 Define variables in prompts